BreeeZe/rpos/README.md

 This version uses a patched version of the "node-soap" v0.80 library (https://github.com/vpulim/node-soap/releases/tag/v0.8.0) located @ https://github.com/BreeeZe/node-soap

+Added gst-rtsp-server support as third option by Oliver Schwaneberg

 ## Features:
 - Streams H264 video over rtsp from the Official Raspberry Pi camera (the one that uses the ribbon cable)
 - Uses hardware H264 encoding (on the Pi)